salesforce/centrifuge/README.md

 # Centrifuge Warmup Engine

 Centrifuge is a framework for scheduling and running startup and warmup tasks; mostly used for JVM warmup.
-JVM does not perform ideally at startup until JIT performs compilation of frequently executed code paths.
-This has high performance impact on JVM restarts.
-Centrifuge provides a generic interface for implementing various warmup logic (e.g., simply calling an HTTP endpoint, populating cache, pre-compilation for generated code, etc.), and thread management for executing the warmup code.
-A warmer implementation is executed over and over until either it times out or the maximum number of iterations asked by user is reached.
+It provides an interface for implementing warmup logic (e.g., calling an HTTP endpoint, or populating cache, or pre-compilation for generated code).
+Centrifuge is responsible for thread management and execution of  warmup code.

 ### How to use?